 For the purposes though, of this statement I want to call out too that there is an additional scenario that we need to consider.
 This happens quite often for people who experience depression as well, and it’s in regard to conditioning.
 Where those of us who have known nothing different, we become so conditioned to depression that we don’t know how to live another life.
 In my case, my mom was severely depressed for as long as I remember.
 So when I went to the therapist, I assumed my suicidal thoughts that occurred quite regularly were actually normal.

-Someone I spoke to just two days ago compared the fawn response that researchers are studying right now to Stockholm syndrome and I think this is actually an extreme comparison that could illustrate my point in this scenario as well.
-In extreme cases, some people cope with kidnapping, abuse, and those traumatic scenarios by actually falling in love with their abusers.
+Someone I spoke to just two days ago compared the fawn response that researchers are studying right now to Stockholm syndrome.
+I think this is actually an extreme comparison that could illustrate my point in this scenario as well.
+In extreme cases, some people cope with kidnapping, abuse, and cope with those traumatic scenarios by actually falling in love with their abusers.
 We may not be able to understand it, but the truth is, that it is a coping mechanism.
-To the same extent of our brains coping in situations like abuse and trauma from others, we can also be conditioned and manipulated into abusing and traumatizing our own brains.
+To the same extent of our brains coping in situations like abuse and trauma from others, we can also be abused and traumatized by our own brains.

 This is why people who are depressed can’t simply snap out of it… it’s the same thing.
 We become so conditioned that it becomes all we know.
 The abuse, the hurt, the pain, the violence (even if it eventually becomes our own brain doing it) It becomes so familiar to us that it becomes almost impossible to break the cycles and choose a different path.
 Even when there’s a light of something better, we do often find ourselves paralyzed by hope, or at least by what it means to have a different life.